awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 This string is used with the Amazon Cognito hosted UI for user sign\-up and sign\-in\.
 Specify a unique domain name or prefix string\.

 **CognitoIdentityPoolName**
 The deployment process creates an Amazon Cognito identity pool\.
-The default name for the identity pool is **DevPortalUserPool**\.
+The default name for the identity pool is **DevPortalIdentityPool**\.

 **CustomDomainNameAcmCertArn**
 If you provided a domain name associated with an ACM certificate, then you must also specify here the ACM certificate's ARN\.
 Leave this blank to create a developer portal without a custom domain name\.